ameerabuhadwan94-tech/terraform-ls/README.md

 ## Installation

-Some editors have built-in logic to install and update the language server automatically, so you may not need to worry about installation or updating of the server.
+Some editors have built-in logic to install and update the language server automatically, so you may startup need to worry about installation or updating of the server.

 Read the [installation page](./docs/installation.md) for installation instructions.